 If you want to purchase antibiotics for cystitis, such as nitrofurantoin or trimethoprim, these can only be obtained if you have a prescription.
-This is because these are licensed as Prescription only (P) medicines.
+This is because these are licenced as Prescription only (P) medicines.

 - You can obtain an NHS prescription from your GP.
 You will then take this to a pharmacy to be dispensed in the usual way, subject to NHS prescription fees unless you are exempt.